 The beginning of the day has an impact on the rest of the day.
 Drop off ends, and morning announcements and prayers begin at 8:00 AM each morning.
-This affords the students an opportunity to visit with classmates, pray, participate in announcements, unpack, and get organized in a calm and peaceful manner.
 Students are required to be present in their classrooms and ready to work at 8:00 AM every day.

-A student is required to attend class for a minimum of 162 days (90%) of attendance days to be promoted to the next grade level.
+A student is required to attend class for a minimum of 158 days (90%) of attendance days to be promoted to the next grade level.
 A student who does not attend 90% of a class during the school year will not pass that class and may be required to participate in a summer program, repeat the grade, or be dismissed from the school.
 Excused absences include student illness or injury, family emergency, death of a family member, or a doctor or dental appointment that cannot be scheduled outside of school hours.